CLīM™ Technology

 Elution proteases

-Proteases are essential for eluting the target protein off the lm7 resin column.
-TriAltus produces its own highly active, ultra-high affinity purity SUMO and PSC proteases.
-Both TriAltus proteases cleave faster than competitors' offerings at a lower cost.
+Proteases are used for eluting the target protein from the lm7 resin column.
+TriAltus produces highly active, ultra-high purity SUMO and PSC proteases.
+Both TriAltus-purified proteases cleave faster than competitors' offerings at a lower cost.

 SUMO protease is used to elute N-terminal tagged proteins.
 This highly specific enzyme recognizes the tertiary structure of the SUMO domain and cleaves the C-terminal to it, leaving no amino acid residues after cleavage.
-Its specificity allows it to cleave faster than PSC.
 1 μg of SUMO cleaves 2 mg of substrate by 96% in 30 minutes and 99% in 40 minutes at 4°C.

 PSC